state-spaces/mamba/README.md

 > Albert Gu*, Tri Dao*\
 > Paper: https://arxiv.org/abs/2312.00752

+## About

+Mamba is a new state space model architecture showing promising performance on information-dense data such as language modeling, where previous subquadratic models fall short of Transformers.
+It is based on the line of progress on [structured state space models](https://github.com/state-spaces/s4), with an efficient hardware-aware design and implementation in the spirit of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 ## Installation

-- `pip install causal-conv1d`: an efficient implemention of a simple causal Conv1d layer used inside the Mamba block.
+- `pip install causal-conv1d`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.
 - `pip install mamba-ssm`: the core Mamba package.

 It can also be built from source with `pip install .` from this repository.